lucasnsp/UpYou/README.md

 - **Model**: Represents the data of the app to decode after to display in the view and comunicate with the viewModel.

-- **View**: Represents the user interface layer using UIKit views to display the data of the App
+- **View**: Represents the user interface layer using UIKit views to display the data of the App.

 - **ViewModel**: Acts as an intermediary between the Model and View, responsible for handling data manipulation, business logic, and interaction with external services.